ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 (`*`) Target range is limited and there might be truncation involved (`**`) depends on hardware support

-It is time to take a close look at the potential issues in those conversions.
+It is time to take a close look at the potential issues in those floating-point conversions.